maehler/phd-thesis/markdown/chapter1.3.md

 As stated in @sec:genetic-variation, the regulatory genome has received ever more attention throughout the last 15 years.
 New studies increasingly identify examples where protein sequence is identical between vastly different phenotypes, but where changes in gene regulation is instead responsible for the phenotypic variation.
 Examples of this are beak length [@Abzhanov2006] and beak shape [@Lamichhaney2015] in Darwin's finches, and the previously mentioned differences between humans and chimpanzees [@Pollard2006; @Polavarapu2011].
-In the study of Darwin's finches by @Lamichhaney2015, one of the genes that was associated with the differences in beak shape was a transcription factor (TF).
+In the study of Darwin's finches by Lamichhaney et al.\ [@Lamichhaney2015], one of the genes that was associated with the differences in beak shape was a transcription factor (TF).
 Transcription factors are proteins that bind to promoter regions upstream of genes and that consequently recruit the transcriptional machinery involving the RNA polymerase ([@fig:gene-expression]).
 The regions of a genome that transcription factors recognise are commonly referred to as motifs.
-They are short DNA sequences with a specific composition that is meant to matches the binding residues in the active site of a transcription factor protein.
+They are short DNA sequences with a specific composition that is meant to match the binding residues in the active site of a transcription factor protein.
 These motifs are often degenerate, i.e.\ some positions in the motif can have a number of different DNA bases without affecting function, and can thus be difficult to detect [@Stormo2000].
 It is also very difficult to predict the effect of a single mutation in one of these binding sites.
 One recent study characterised the effect on gene expression by somatic mutations in cancer tumours and found that many of the genes displayed altered regulation as a result of mutations in transcription factor binding sites [@Mathelier2015].
 This study emphasises the important role that the regulatory genome plays in complex disease.

-There are several computational approaches for identifying regulatory motifs, and perhaps the most common method is to compare regulatory sequences (e.g.\ promoters) thought to thought to be used by the same transcription factor, and identify common regions corresponding to binding sites (motifs) among these sequences.
+There are several computational approaches for identifying regulatory motifs, and perhaps the most common method is to compare regulatory sequences (e.g.\ promoters) thought to be used by the same transcription factor, and identify common regions corresponding to binding sites (motifs) among these sequences.
 Sequences to consider could be the promoters of genes with similar expression profiles (co-expressed genes) or of genes involved in the same biochemical pathway.
-Phylogenetic footprinting can increases detection power by including regulatory sequences from multiple related species in addition to the species studied, so called phylogenetic footprinting [@Tagle1988; @Blanchette2002].
+One way of increasing detection power is by including regulatory sequences from multiple related species in addition to the species studied, so called phylogenetic footprinting [@Tagle1988; @Blanchette2002].
-The promoter regions of orthologous genes---the same gene in different species ---are compared, and assuming that transcription factor binding sites accumulate mutations slower than surrounding, non-functional, regions, sites are identified.
+The promoter regions of orthologous genes---the same gene in different species---are compared, and assuming that transcription factor binding sites accumulate mutations slower than surrounding, non-functional, regions, sites are identified.

 Transcription factors play one role in the regulation of gene expression.
 They can either activate or repress gene expression, and in many cases several transcription factors, both activators and repressors, are involved in determining the final regulatory output for a gene, i.e.\ how highly expressed it will be.
 Combinatorial relationships make it very difficult to test, or even computationally explore, all regulatory mechanisms in order to explain the expression patterns of a gene.
 In a study that attempted to dissect the combinatorial nature of gene expression regulation [@Street2011], the authors were able to explain gene expression inside transcriptional modules computationally based on the expression of the regulators.
 In this case, the dimensionality of the search space was reduced by limiting the number of studied genes to those that were expressed in a particular tissue---aspen leaves.
-Furthermore, the regulators considered for each module were determined in an iterative fashion, where a new regulator was only added if it increased the predictive power of the model.
+Furthermore, the regulators considered for each module were determined in an iterative fashion, where a new regulator was added only if it increased the predictive power of the model.

 Most genes are transcribed at some point in the lifetime of an organism, but this could possibly be at a single time point in a specific tissue.
 Thus, it is easy to see that there must be a very complex regulatory system orchestrating transcription.